dalejbarr/aa-powersim/docs/01_building-blocks.md

 To estimate power using simulation, we need to create our function and then run it many times—maybe 1,000 or 10,000 times to get a reliable estimate.
 Of course, we are not going to type a function call to do it that many times; it would be tedious, and besides, we might make mistakes.
 What we need is something to do the iteration for us, possible changing the input to our function each time.

 In many programming languages, this is accomplished by writing a "for" loop.
-This is possible in R as well, but we're going to do this a different way which saves typing.
+This is possible in R as well, but we're going to do this a different way that saves typing.

 We are going to use the function `purrr::map()`.
 Let's look at an example.
 Suppose we had a vector of integers, `x`, and wanted to compute the logarithm (`log()`) of each one.
 If we didn't know about `map()`, we might type the following.